E-Commerce Platform

 Testing was successful!
 The date was set when the filters will be launched!

-There were minor changes happening during the developing process but 90% of the design are accepted, tested and become the part of the platform.
+There were minor changes happening during the development process, but 90% of the design is accepted, tested, and has become part of the platform.

 Sliders